You have questions. We have answers.

 For more information on when to apply, please click here.
 If you have any further questions, please call the Undergraduate Admissions Office at (574) 631-7505.

-Sixty-two percent of the students admitted for the class of 2020 were ranked in the top 1% of his or her graduating class, and the middle 50 percent of admitted students scored between 1390 and 1530 on the SAT and between 33 and 35 on the ACT.
-(Note: These students took the previous version of the SAT test.
-A redesigned SAT is now being administered.
-Learn more about the redesigned SAT here.)
+Thirty-eight percent of the students admitted for the class of 2022 were ranked in the top 1% of their graduating class, and the middle 50 percent of admitted students scored between 1430 and 1540 on the SAT and between 33 and 35 on the ACT.

 Notre Dame has a need-blind admissions policy for all U.S. citizens and permanent residents, meaning that a student’s financial situation is not considered in the evaluation of his or her application.
 We are committed to meeting 100 percent of each family’s demonstrated financial need, which is completely separate from our admissions process.